astro-informatics/s2scat/README.md

 |          Precompute          |   L=512, N=3   |     ~90ms    |     ~190ms    |       ~20s      |   2,618,880  |     ~ 63,000  (97.594%)    |      ~504  (99.981%)     |
 |          On-the-fly          |   L=2048, N=3  |     ~18s     |      ~40s     |       ~5m       |  41,932,800  |    ~ 123,750  (99.705%)    |     ~ 990  (99.998%)     |

 Note that these times are not batched, so in practice may be substantially faster.
+For example, with a large batch size at $L=256, N=3$ textures are generated at a rate of 500ms per texture on a single 40GB NVIDIA A100 GPU.
+Further note that everything here is running at 64 bit precision, therefore relaxing to 32 bit precision reduces computation time and memory by a factor of 2, and facilitates larger batching for further acceleration.

 ## Scattering covariances :dna: